 Common carrier oils include:

-For most people I recommend 10% dilution which is 5 drops of oil per 1/2 teaspoon.
+For most people, I recommend 10 percent dilution, which is five drops of oil per half-teaspoon.

-The skin and beauty industry is a billion dollar industry unfortunately it is filled with chemicals and hydrogenated oils that cause internal toxicity in the body.
+The skin and beauty industry is a billion-dollar industry but, unfortunately, it’s filled with chemicals and hydrogenated oils that cause internal toxicity in the body.

 The good news is you can create your own skin and beauty products that are more effective than any conventional product on the market.
 Here are some benefits of specific oils:

 - Calm irritated skin – lavender and Roman chamomile